-James’ decision to pair up with Dwyane Wade and Chris Bosh also vilified the Heat, though they would go on to four consecutive NBA Finals appearances, winning the Larry O’Brien trophy in 2012 and 2013.
+James’ decision to pair up with Dwyane Wade and Chris Bosh also vilified Miami, though they would go on to four consecutive NBA Finals appearances, making every Heat news outlet headline them winning the Larry O’Brien trophy in 2012 and 2013.

-But what if Bosh had not been Miami’s third star?
-What if that player was actually fellow “Banana Boat” member and LeBron confidant Carmelo Anthony?
+But what if Bosh had not been Heat’s third star?
+What if that player was actually a fellow “Banana Boat” member and LeBron confidant in Carmelo Anthony?
 How much different would things have been in South Beach?